You can stop a student loan garnishment for a defaulted loan after it starts by either:

 And once that happens, the only way to end wage garnishment for a private loan is to negotiate a settlement or file bankruptcy.

 The government can send a wage garnishment order to your employer without first suing you and getting a court order.

-This is because Congress gave the government the right to collect student loan debt using an administrative wage garnishment order.
+The government has this power because Congress gave it the right to collect student loan debt using an administrative wage garnishment order.